Australian light destroyer project: Aftermath

-Despite cancelling the DDL project, the government endorsed the RAN's requirement for new destroyer-type warships and requested a review of existing foreign designs to find a replacement.
-The process of evaluating new designs was managed by what had been the DDL project office, and in line with the government's priorities it initially focused on selecting affordable warships of a proven design for further consideration.
-A large number of designs were studied by the project office, and the United States' s and a variant of the British Type 42 destroyer armed with SM-1 surface to air missiles were eventually short listed for detailed evaluation.
+As part of the decision to cancel the DDL project, the government endorsed the RAN's requirement for new destroyer-type warships and requested a review of existing foreign designs to find a replacement.
+The process of evaluating new designs was managed by what had been the DDL project office.
+In line with the government's priorities, it initially focused on selecting affordable warships of a proven design for further consideration.
+A large number of designs were studied by the project office and the United States' s and a variant of the British Type 42 destroyer armed with American SM-1 surface to air missiles were short listed for detailed evaluation.
 The project team found that the Type 42 was the only design capable of meeting the Navy's requirement, and stated that the Oliver Hazard Perry class was "a second rate escort that falls short of the DDL requirements on virtually every respect".
 Despite this, there were serious concerns over whether it would be possible to fit SM-1 missiles to the Type 42.
 This led the government to approve the purchase of two Oliver Hazard Perry-class ships from the United States in April 1974.

 The United States' was the other option to replace the DDL project, and the design selected by the Australians.

 The DDL project was reviewed again when the Liberal Fraser government came into office in late 1975.
 The review panel unanimously advised the new Minister for Defence James Killen that the DDL project was no longer viable as the total cost of the ships would be about $130 million higher than the Oliver Hazard Perry project, and it would take three years longer for the DDLs to be completed.
 Killen accepted this advice, and a firm order for two Oliver Hazard Perry frigates was placed in February 1976.
 A third ship was ordered in late 1977.